-Last week we covered setting the foundation for a better G&E compliance program.
+Last week we covered setting the foundation for a better gifts and entertainment compliance program.
 If you missed it, you can read Part 1 here.
 In the second piece of The Case for a Better Gifts & Entertainment Compliance Program, we’ll look at the key components to having an effective program.

 Before you even begin looking at tools or systems to help you take in and monitor disclosures of gifts, travel and entertainment, it’s important to understand the critical components of effective G&E management.
 This will help you more clearly set expectations and define success for your team, executives and employees.
 It will also help you build a minimum and optimal set of requirements for any systems or tools you look to implement.

 Outbound and Inbound Disclosures